How to Get to Luxor from Cairo

 Train to Luxor| ©Richard Boyd

 Travel time between Cairo and Luxor is about 10.5 hours, although it may take up to 12 hours.
-You'll definitely want to try a window seat, as one of the great joys of traveling by train along this route is watching the lush Nile-side countryside of green fields and date palms pass by.
-Take one of the two morning trains to make the most of the view.
-If you plan to travel on one of the evening services, be aware that both types of trains only have regular seats, there are no sleeper cars.
+I recommend you take a window seat, as one of the great joys of taking this route is watching the lush Nile countryside with green fields and date palms pass by.
+Take one of the two morning trains to make the most of the view, but if you're traveling at night, be aware that there are no sleeping cars.

 Disadvantage of going by train to Luxor

-The main disadvantage of traveling by train along this route is that, unfortunately, some staff at both Ramses train station and Luxor train station will try to convince you that you are only allowed to use the (much more expensive) sleeper service.
-This dates back to a previous official travel restriction in order to give locals more options to travel on cheap trains.
-However, this law is no longer in effect, so try to book early to avoid any unforeseen events.
+The main disadvantage of doing this route by train is that, unfortunately, some staff at both Ramses train station and Luxor train station will try to convince you that you are only allowed to use the (much more expensive) sleeper service.

 Night trains to Luxor